 Stunning video by Malcolm Trott, of Carradale and the ancient site of a fort on the point of land to the south of the village.
 Views of Carradale Bay and across Kilbrannan Sound to the Isle of Arran

 A short clip of the Grand Opening Ceremony at Carradale Harbour - 1961.
-Carradale's sheltered harbour opening out into Kilbrannan Sound and a view towards Arran.
+Carradale's sheltered harbour opening out into Kilbrannan Sound and a view towards the Isle of Arran.

 Carradale’s present harbour was opened in 1959.
 This photograph was taken in October 1968, when it was being extended.
 Photo by Duncan Ritchie ©